Resurrecting Address Clustering in Bitcoin: Building a Ground Truth Data Set

 \subsection{Refining the candidate set of ground truth transactions}

 Our candidate set of ground truth transactions consists of transactions with two outputs (ignoring overlay transactions) where no input address is reused for change and where at least one output is in the same base cluster as the inputs.
-This yields a total of \num{46.79} million transactions.
-We further filter the transactions as follows (see \Cref{fig:transaction-overview} for a visual breakdown and \Cref{app:gt-filtering} for an extended description):
+This yields a total of \num{53.41} million transactions.
+We further filter them as follows (see \Cref{fig:transaction-overview} for a visual breakdown, and \Cref{app:gt-filtering} for additional details):

-\roundon{2} \begin{enumerate} \item We remove \num{1.079338} million transactions with unspent outputs, as our subsequent analyses rely upon the spending transactions being known. \item For \num{0.922964} million transactions both outputs are in the same base cluster as the inputs, violating our core assumption.
+\roundon{2} \begin{enumerate} \item We remove \num{1.084431} million transactions with unspent outputs, as our subsequent analyses rely upon the spending transactions being known. \item For \num{0.967601} million transactions both outputs are in the same base cluster, violating our core assumption.
 We remove these transactions.
-We also find that some base clusters are more likely to produce such transactions.
-We thus exclude transactions from base clusters where more than \SI{10}{\percent} of transactions exhibit such behavior.
-This removes an additional \num{0.472607} million transactions in \num{8635} base clusters. \item We check our base clustering for existing cluster collapse, which could produce false positives.
-First, we remove \num{0.365010} million transactions belonging to the Mt.Gox supercluster.
-Second, we remove a possible instance of cluster collapse detected using address tags from WalletExplorer, further removing \num{0.087931} million transactions. \item We find many instances where the change address did not appear in the inputs, but had been seen before and was known to be the change at the time the transaction was created.
-In these instances, applying change address heuristics is unnecessary.
-We remove \num{13.813332} million transactions where the change output was already known at the time the transaction was created. \end{enumerate} \roundoff
+As some base clusters appear to be more likely to produce such transactions, we exclude transactions from base clusters where more than \SI{10}{\percent} of transactions exhibit this behavior.
+This removes \num{0.480845} million transactions in \num{9967} base clusters. \item We check our base clustering for preexisting cluster collapse, which could create false positives.
+We remove \num{0.366926} million transactions belonging to the Mt.Gox supercluster (cf. \cite{Harrigan2016}) as well as \num{0.087947} million transactions from one possible instance of cluster collapse detected using address tags from the website WalletExplorer.com. \item We find many instances where the change address did not appear in the inputs, but had been used before and was known to be the change at the time the transaction was created through multi-input clustering.
+For example, there are \num{5.77} million transactions originating from the gambling service \enquote{SatoshiDice} that use only a total of \num{50} change addresses, and \roundnum{2}{1.272124} million transactions from \enquote{LuckyB.it} that use a single change address.
+For such transactions, applying change address heuristics is never necessary.
+We remove \num{15.167451} million transactions where the change output was already known at the time the transaction was created. \end{enumerate} \roundoff